-A medical diagnosis of non-Hodgkin's lymphoma, multiple myeloma, one of the three specified leukemias, or cancer originating from the specified organ is required for adjudication of claims under this policy.
-The prescribed cancers are listed below with their World Health Organization classification numbers.
+A medical diagnosis of non-Hodgkin's lymphoma, multiple myeloma, one of the three specified leukemias, or cancer originating from the specified organ is required for adjudication of claims under the presumption.
+The prescribed cancers are listed below with their World Health Organization International Classification of Diseases (ICD) codes.